Barbiturate Detox Treatment: First Step to Recovery

 I would like to say to all the staff at Gallus Detox, Thanks for making my stay with you a pleasant experience.
-The top notch staff made me feel at home…” – Read reviews: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.
+The top-notch staff made me feel at home…” – Read detox patient testimonials: what our patients say about their fear of withdrawal, how comfortable they felt with our medical detox, and how it changed their lives.

 What Are Barbiturates?

-Barbiturates (also known as Barbs, Downers or Goofballs) are highly-addictive and dangerous drugs that can cause both physical and psychological dependence.
+Barbiturates (also known as Barbs, Downers, or Goofballs) are highly addictive and dangerous drugs that can cause both physical and psychological dependence.
 They are commonly misused and have serious potential for overdose.
-Interestingly, Marilyn Monroe and Judy Garland both died of barbiturate overdose.
+Interestingly, Marilyn Monroe and Judy Garland both died of a barbiturate overdose.
 The drug reduces the function and activity of the central nervous system and, therefore, even small doses of the drug may result in unconsciousness or death.